FormidableLabs/victory-native-xl/website/docs/cartesian/bar/bar.md

 An optional `dataLength` prop allows you to set the desired data length when calculating bar width.

 This overrides the default calculation of `points.length`.
-Most useful in when dealing with time series, and rendering a known amount of time, but with various amounts of data so the bar widths can stay consistent across graphs.
+Usually used when rendering a static `x` domain and you want the bar widths to be the same across multiple graphs with various amounts of missing data.

 ### `children`